Directors:

 A complete concert schedule will be distributed to the students during the first week of class.
 It is very important that each family examine the schedule carefully for any serious conflicts and, if necessary, notify the director ASAP if such a conflict exists.
 Due to the “team-like” nature of our ensembles, the absence of a single member can have a significant adverse effect on the quality of performance.
 It may be best to think of the schedule as a “contract” between your family and the school: You and your child agree to attend all dress rehearsals/performances, and the school agrees to avoid making any changes to the schedule without proper and timely notification.

-A copy of our Concert Schedule can be found here
+A copy of our Concert Schedule can be found on the last page of the syllabus.

 Forms